SAP Commerce EoMM Preparation: What Stops Working and How to Get Ready

 Does SAP Commerce on-prem stop working after EoMM?

 No. The software continues to run.
 But SAP stops delivering security patches, legal updates, third-party library updates, and Java version support.
-You can still use the platform, but you absorb all maintenance responsibility — including security vulnerability management and compliance updates.
-For most organisations running commerce platforms with customer payment data, this creates unacceptable risk.
+You can still use the platform, but you absorb all maintenance responsibility, including security vulnerability management and compliance updates.
+For most companies running commerce platforms with customer payment data, that’s an unacceptable risk posture.
+Full stop.

 How much does a SAP Commerce Cloud migration cost?

 Costs range from CHF 250K for a streamlined lift-and-shift to CHF 800K+ for a complex multi-market migration with significant customisation rework.
-The main cost drivers are: number of integrations, customisation complexity, data volume, and number of storefronts.
-We completed the Franke migration (9 countries, Composable Storefront) in 90 days — demonstrating that standards-first approaches reduce both timeline and cost.
+The main cost drivers: number of integrations, customisation complexity, data volume, and number of storefronts.
+We completed the Franke migration (9 countries, Composable Storefront) in 90 days.
+Standards-first approaches reduce both timeline and cost.

 Can we extend mainstream maintenance beyond July 2026?

 SAP hasn’t announced any extension of the EoMM date.
-After July 31, 2026, on-prem customers move to customer-specific maintenance only — which means resolution of known problems only, possible fees for new issues, and no SLA guarantees.
-Extended maintenance may be available at additional cost but doesn’t include the same scope as mainstream maintenance.
+After July 31, 2026, on-prem customers move to customer-specific maintenance only.
+That means resolution of known problems only, possible fees for new issues, and no SLA guarantees.
+Extended maintenance may be available at extra cost but doesn’t include the same scope as mainstream maintenance.

 What if we can’t migrate by July 2026?